SWTong/setting-up-pfsense/README.md

    ![](accept.png)

-   You will be sent to the installer page.
+   You will be directed to the installer page.
 The default selection is `install pfSense`.
 Hit `Enter` to move forward.

    ![](install.png)